tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 The subdeck options will override the parent deck options.
 Click `Deck > Options` to access Options Groups settings.
 You can hit Manage to create additional options groups.

+**Warning:** If you're running Anki 2.1.45+, you will be presented with a new Options Groups settings dialog.
+Its layout won't match with the screenshots shown on this page.
+If you want to bring up the old version of the dialog, hold Shift and then choose Deck Options.

 Below are the options I recommended using: